braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/antavo.md

 > [Antavo](https://antavo.com/) is an enterprise-grade SaaS loyalty technology provider that builds comprehensive loyalty programs to foster brand love and change customer behavior.

 The Antavo and Braze integration allows you to use loyalty program-related data to build personalized campaigns to enhance the customer experience.
 Antavo supports loyalty data synchronization between the two platforms—this is a one-way data synchronization only, from Antavo to Braze.
-The integration supports the `external_id` Braze field, which is the field Antavo synchronizes the loyalty member ID to.
+The integration supports the `external_id` Braze field, which Antavo uses to synchronize the loyalty member ID.

 ## Prerequisites